-- Climate change, of which there is still significant uncertainty, - Reducing storage capacity of Goedertrouw Dam, - National perspective on the future allocation of Thukela River water, - Future availability and cost of Thukela River water, and - Fast tracking of intervention implementation programmes.
+- Climate change, of which there is still significant uncertainty, - Reducing storage capacity of Goedertrouw Dam, - Future availability and cost of Thukela River water, and - Fast tracking of intervention implementation programmes.

 Four small, attractive interventions have been identified that are referred to as the 'baseline' interventions, which were included in (almost) all the scenarios postulated.
 These are: